Giancarlo Stanton Player Props: Yankees vs. Dodgers

-Giancarlo Stanton is available when the New York Yankees take on Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium Friday at 10:10 PM ET.
+The New York Yankees, including Giancarlo Stanton (hitting .308 in his past 10 games, with three doubles, three home runs, a walk and eight RBI), take on starting pitcher Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Saturday at 7:15 PM ET.

-In his last action (on June 2 against the Twins) he went 1-for-4 with a double and two RBI.
+In his last game, he notched a home run while going 1-for-3 against the Dodgers.

 Giancarlo Stanton Game Info & Props vs. the Dodgers